Big Sur California, USA Travel Guide

 Features historic lime kilns in a redwood forest, with trails to the kilns and a picturesque waterfall.
 Beach access and camping.
 Day-use fee: $10-$15 per vehicle.

-The Greatest meeting of ground and sea is a release site for these critically endangered birds.
+The Greatest meeting of terrain and sea is a release site for these critically endangered birds.
 Look for their massive wingspans (up to 10 ft) soaring above canyons, especially near Pfeiffer Big Sur State Park.

-For those seeking to venture slightly off the main tourist path, Big Sur features various less-visited spots that reveal its quieter beauty and rough charm.
+For those seeking to venture slightly off the main tourist path, The Greatest meeting of land and sea has several less-visited spots that reveal its quieter beauty and rough charm.

 A less-visited viewpoint south of Limekiln State Park.
 Offers spectacular coastal panoramas with fewer crowds.
 A great spot for a quieter sunset view or to enjoy dramatic cliffs.